tillmii/one-button-games/README.md

 The folder should contain three files: "game.exe", "image.jpg", "README.md".
 ![Folder-Example](tutorial-images/6%20-%20folder.png)

-#### Step 4: Execute script
+#### Step 4: Push your changes
-Execute the "script.cmd" file.
+Execute the "uploader.cmd" script file or push it manually.
-Do not press anything until the script is finished.
+When using the script, do not press anything until the script is finished.
+When pushing it manually, ensure the submission follows our guidelines above.
 If everything worked correctly, your folder should be visible in your online forked repository from step 1.
 ![Pushed](tutorial-images/7%20-%20pushed.png)

 #### Step 5: Submit a pull request
 Finally open a pull request on the webpage by clicking the button at the top.
 ![Pull-Request](tutorial-images/8%20-%20pull-request.png)

+Should there be any problems with uploading or errors in the script.
+Contact us!
+We can also upload it for you.
+For that send us your submission (as described above) directly.
+Discord: tillmii or argonbart